List of Generation Kill characters

 Generation Kill follows the Marines of the 1st Recon Battalion through the first four weeks of the 2003 invasion of Iraq.
 The characters are drawn from this group of Marines.

 The recurring characters are part of the 1st Marine Division.
 The division is under the command of Major General James "Maddog" Mattis, played by Robert Burke.
 His callsign is "Chaos".

 1st Marine Regiment

 1st Recon Battalion

 Nearly all of the recurring characters are members of 1st Reconnaissance Battalion (1st Recon), commanded by Lieutenant Colonel Stephen "Godfather" Ferrando (played by Chance Kelly).
 His command staff include Major Todd Eckloff played by Benjamin Busch and Sergeant Major John Sixta, played by Neal Jones.
 Nabil Elouahabi plays the battalion's translator, "Meesh."
 The battalion surgeon, Lieutenant Alex Aubin (Andrew Spicer) also appears.

 Alpha Company

 Alpha Company is commanded by Captain Bryan Patterson played by Michael Kelly.
+The company operations chief, Gunnery Sergeant Rich Barret, is played by Eric Kocher, a team leader in Bravo's third platoon during the invasion; Kocher is played by Owain Yeoman.
 The company callsign is "Assassin".

 Bravo Company

 Bravo Company is commanded by Captain Craig Schwetje played by Brian Wade.
 The company callsign is "Hitman".
 Schwetje is nicknamed "Encino Man" when out of earshot, a reference to the titular character from the film of the same name.
 This is meant to invoke stupidity and incompetence.